apostrophecms/starter-kit-pro-essentials/README.md

 The purpose of this repository and this document is to serve as a quick start for single-site Apostrophe Pro projects.

-As such, it includes several Pro modules, pre-configured, although it does not include all, as developer needs vary.
-Users with a Pro license will have access to additionally `npm install` and configure any of the Pro modules listed on our website.
+As such, it includes several pre-configured Pro modules, although it does not include all, as developer needs vary.
+Users with a Pro license will have access to additionally `npm install` and configure [any of the Pro modules listed on our website](https://apostrophecms.com/extensions?license=pro).

-It also serves as example code for creating your own custom modules and organizing your files in any ApostropheCMS project, even one without additional licensing.
+It also serves as example code for creating your own custom modules and organizing your files in any ApostropheCMS project.
 The [section describing the widgets](#provided-widgets) outlines some code practices and features that can be used in your own custom modules.

 This Starter Kit includes:
 * Basic Apostrophe Widgets, including an Accordion, Card, Column, Hero, Link, and Slideshow Widget located in `modules/widgets`.
 * Basic examples of theme specific front-end code.

-If you have a Pro license it will also have:
+If you have a Pro subscription it will also include:
 * Integration of the `@apostrophecms-pro/document-versions` module.
 * Example configuration for the `@apostrophecms-pro/palette` module.